 - Liqueurs: Kahlua, Irish Cream, Godiva Chocolate Liqueur.

 Place all ingredients except alcohol in the bowl of a crock pot.
 Whisk together and cook on low for 2-3 hours, stirring occasionally so the chocolate doesn't stick to the bottom.
 Reduce heat to warm and whisk thoroughly before serving.
-Stir alcohol into individual mugs of hot chocolate.VIDEO
+If using, stir alcohol into individual mugs of hot chocolate.VIDEO

 Nutrition